Set up Presto¶

 2.4 Worker Node - worker3¶

-Start the third worker node named worker3
+The 3rd of the worker node is named worker3

-and uses the configurations under the conf/worker3
+and using the configurations under the conf/worker3

 directory with the following settings: